If you’ve looked at a newspaper in the past three months, you’ve heard the news: Canada, the United States and Mexico are renegotiating NAFTA.

 The reopening of NAFTA is very complex, and is still evolving—no one understands it better than Judi Bundrock, EFC’s Director of International Trade Policy.
 We recently spoke with her to find out why trade and NAFTA are particularly important for Canadian egg farmers.

 Why does NAFTA matter to egg farmers?
 As Judi points out, trade tools are essential in maintaining at least one of the three pillars that maintain Canada’s system of supply management.
 Each of these pillars are equally important in ensuring that the system operates smoothly.

-“If you go back to the World Trade Organization (WTO) agreement on agriculture, there was agreement that all countries had sensitive domestic industries and that countries could chose from a variety of tools to preserve those industries.
+“If you go back to the World Trade Organization (WTO) agreement on agriculture, there was agreement that all countries had sensitive domestic industries and that countries could choose from a variety of tools to preserve those industries.
 Because, after all, countries want to feed their own people,” says Judi.